hoelzer-lab/hypro/howto_conda_package.md

 )
 ```

 The script firstly imports *setup* and *find_packages* from the setuptools module.
 Specifying the arguments for the setup function is key for successful packaging.
-The whole scope of options can be revisited in (Writing the setup.py)[https://docs.python.org/3/distutils/setupscript.html].
+The whole scope of options can be revisited in [Writing the setup.py](https://docs.python.org/3/distutils/setupscript.html).
 Here, we concentrate on specified ones:

 name - *The name of your package*